 Hut to hut hiking in the Dolomites is a unique way to experience the scenery, food, and culture of northeastern Italy.
 Waking up on a trail day after day allows you to fully immerse yourself in the mountains.
 We love the inherent simplicity of hut to hut hiking.
 Each day, you only have one goal: hike from point A to point B.

 Dolomites mountain huts (Rifugio in Italian, Hütte in German, Ütia da munt in Ladin) are managed accommodations for hikers and climbers.
-These mountain refuges are situated at high-elevations and in most cases only accessible by foot.
+These mountain refuges are situated at high-elevations and are in most case only accessible by foot.

 Dolomites Rifugi (English speakers say “Rifugios”) vary in terms of comfort and amenities.
 All mountain huts serve warm food and a wide array of beverages.
 Some huts have private rooms, while others only offer dormitory rooms.
 Most huts have flush toilets and showers, but some do not.
 Washing areas and bathrooms are always communal.